 Student Conduct & Community Standards (SCCS) is raising awareness regarding certain policies in the code of conduct at Wichita State.
 For the month of March, it is discussing alcohol policy.

-More details regarding alcohol and other policies in the code of conduct can be found in section VI: Prohibited Conduct in the Student Code of Conduct Handbook.
+More details regarding alcohol and other policies in the Student Code of Conduct can be found in Section VI: Prohibited Conduct in the Student Code of Conduct Handbook.

-SCCS is available to help ensure that students are safe.
-As a WSU faculty or staff member, to report any potential conduct issue to the SCCS throughout the school year, use the conduct incident response form.
-To explore other reporting forms at WSU, such as the academic integrity form, visit the Report It homepage.
+SCCS is here to help ensure that your student experience is safe.
+To report any potential conduct issues to the SCCS office through the school year, use the conduct incident response form.
+If you want to explore other reporting forms at Wichita state, visit the Report It homepage (wichita.edu/reportit).